MinuraPunchihewa/ai-text-to-sql/README.md

 Excited about the potential of additional LLMs?
 If you have recommendations for new LLM connectors to integrate into AI-Text-to-SQL, please create an issue on the GitHub repository to share your ideas and take steps to contribute to the project!

+## Contributing 🤝

+Thank you for your interest in contributing to AI-Text-to-SQL!
+Contributions from the community are highly appreciated.

+For detailed instructions on how to contribute to the project, please refer to the CONTRIBUTING.md file.
+It provides guidelines on reporting bugs, suggesting new features, making code improvements, and more.

+Your contributions are valuable, and together, let's collaborate to enhance AI-Text-to-SQL and make it even more magical!

 ## License 📜

 AI-Text-to-SQL is released under the GNU General Public License v3.0 (GPL-3.0).
 This means that you are free to use, modify, and distribute this package in compliance with the terms outlined in the license.